IamGotu/CCJ_SYSTEM_PROJECT/HOWTORUN.md

 14. Click Edit, select your user, and check Full Control.
 Click Apply and then OK to save the changes.

-15. Inside folder CCJ_SYSTEM_PROJECT find the file ".env.example" and change it to ".env"
+15. Inside folder CCJ_SYSTEM_PROJECT find the file ".env example" and change it to ".env"

 16. Open the terminal located in folder CCJ_SYSTEM_PROJECT and type "composer install"